 by Allen B. Downey

-The code for this book is in this GitHub repository.
+The code for the book is in this GitHub repository.

 Modeling and Simulation in Python is an introduction to physical modeling using a computational approach.
 It is organized in three parts: